 It’s all about being consistent when it comes to studying!

-For example, you may study from 6:00 to 8:00 PM Monday through Friday.
-You can also study on different days of the week, for example, Monday, Wednesday, and Friday.
-The main line is that you must set aside time for yourself.
+For instance, you might study Monday through Friday from 6:00 PM until 8:00 PM.
+Additionally, you can study on several days of the week, such as Monday, Wednesday, and Friday.
+The key message is that you need to make time for yourself.

 You may go even further and plan out what you’ll study on a specific day or time.
 Focus on real estate concepts for the first two weeks of your program, for example.
 Then, for the next two weeks, research real estate practice.